 The same goes for potatoes in my opinion.
 If you want to add them, put them in (cut into chunks) with the carrots.
 But really what you ought to do is leave the potatoes out of the slow cooker entirely.
 Make my Aunt Shirley’s Famous Creamy Mashed Potatoes instead.
 I’m pretty sure this is the way God intended pot roast to be eaten.

-The Easiest Fall-Apart Pot Roast (Slow Cooker)6 adjust servings
+The Easiest Fall-Apart Pot Roast in Crock Pot (Slow Cooker)

 For the roast